dotnet/wpf-test/README.md

 ## Contributing

 Some of the best ways to contribute are to try things out, file bugs and fix issues.
 Since not all the tests have been ported yet, we maintain an internal repo of test code along with this repo.
-Both core team members and external contributors shall send pull requests here, which will be reviewed and then backported to internal repo as well.
+Both core team members and external contributors shall **send pull requests here**, which will be reviewed and then backported to internal repo as well.

 In order to start contributing directly to the code base, checkout the [contributing guide](docs/getting-started.md)